ace0fsp8z/Gatech-CS-7641-Assignment-3/README.md

-# Gatech-CS-7641-Assignment-3
 Supervised Learning - CS 7641 - HW 3 Readme

+Code and necessary data can be found here :

-1. Please make sure you unzip the zip file found in my github link : https://github.com/bryanmarthin/Gatech-CS-7641-Assignment-3
+1. Please make sure you get the files in my github link : https://github.com/bryanmarthin/Gatech-CS-7641-Assignment-3

-2. The zip files should contain :
+2. The files you get should contain :
 	1. Readme.txt
 	2. 2 Python codes : 1 code for white wine data and 1 code for abalone data
+		- BM_UnSupervisedLearning_abalone.py
+		- BM_UnSupervisedLearning_white_wine_quality.py
 	3. various chart in PNG format generated from the code for reference in 2 folders : white wine folder and abalone folder
 	4. 2 CSV data sets : abalone data and white wine quality data --> DO NOT rename the files
+		- abalone.data.csv
+		- winequality-white.csv
-	5. Pdf of analysis
+	5. Pdf of analysis with name bmarthin3-analysis.pdf

 3. Before running the code, make sure you have this python package installed in your PC
 	1. pandas